IanVS/prettier-plugin-sort-imports/README.md

 ## Usage

-Add an order in prettier config file.
+Add your preferred settings in your prettier config file.

 ```javascript
 module.exports = {